 A mesothelioma, asbestosis, or asbestos-related lung cancer diagnosis starts a legal clock.
 If you worked as a boilermaker, pipefitter, insulator, HVAC mechanic, electrician, millwright, or maintenance tradesman at any Thornton Township High School District 205 facility in Harvey, Illinois and you recently received an asbestos disease diagnosis, you have legal rights that must be protected now.

-Urgent Filing Deadline Warning: Missouri’s asbestos statute of limitations is five years from the date of diagnosis under Mo.
-Rev. Stat. § 516.120 — not five years from exposure.
+Urgent Filing Deadline Warning: Illinois’s asbestos statute of limitations is two years from the date of diagnosis under 735 ILCS 5/13-202 (personal injury) and 740 ILCS 180/2 (wrongful death) — not five years from exposure.
 This distinction matters because asbestos-related diseases typically do not appear until decades after exposure ends.
 Delays in filing forfeit your right to compensation entirely.
 With pending legislation like HB1649 potentially imposing stricter trust disclosure requirements after August 28, 2026, acting before that deadline carries additional strategic weight.
-Consult an experienced asbestos attorney Missouri now — not after your next oncology appointment.
+Consult an experienced asbestos attorney Illinois now — not after your next oncology appointment.

 Veterans who worked trades in school settings alongside military service may pursue both VA benefits and civil litigation simultaneously — these are separate tracks that do not cancel each other out.
 A qualified Missouri mesothelioma attorney can pursue both at the same time.

-Thornton Township High School District 205 serves the south suburban Chicago communities of:
+General Equipment at Thornton Township High School District 205 Illinois

 Occupational Exposure in School Mechanical Systems